Honda Accord: Background

 After the well-received launch of the Civic, Honda started development of an upscale model.
 Honda's original concept for a larger, quieter, more powerful and comfortable car was a four-door sedan powered by a 2000 cc inline-six engine, designated Project 653.
 According to initial interpreted information, Project 653 was to be a V6 powered competitor to the Ford Mustang, however this was dismissed as a confused interpretation of the design concept.
 In order to manage development costs, leverage the technology of the Civic, and to adapt the production facilities to the new model, Honda changed their focus to building upon the Civic's successful formula in a larger package.
 With these new goals, the project was re-designated as Project 671.
 The body design of the new model was finalised in the fall of 1973, as reported in the December 1975 issue of Motor Trend magazine, which suggests that work under Project 671 had been advancing in the months prior.
 However, one account of the timeline reports that mechanical engineering for Project 671 got underway in 1974.
 Until production of the new model, intensive engineering efforts were carried out to make the CVCC engine quieter and more suited to higher cruising speeds, to refine the suspension for better ride and handling, to develop a power steering system suitable for a lightweight compact car, and to improve noise damping in the body and frame.
 Extensive pre-production testing was performed under a wide variety of conditions, to ensure the Accord's suitability for use under different driving conditions.

 For the new model, Honda chose the name "Accord", reflecting "Honda's desire for accord and harmony between people, society and the automobile."
 German manufacturer Opel unsuccessfully sued Honda, claiming that the name was too similar to their Rekord.

-The Accord's final design, with an extended nose and extended coupe cabin with a sloping hatchback rear, was a logical derivation of the hatchback design of the Civic and provided ample leeway for use of Civic-derived components.
+The Accord's final design, with an extended nose and extended coupe cabin with a sloping hatchback rear, was a logical derivation of the hatchback design of the Civic and provided ample leeway for the use of Civic-derived components.
 It showed similarity to the Volkswagen Scirocco, which had been introduced in January 1974, leading to speculation that the design was copied from the Scirocco.
 However, the Accord's design had been finalised months prior to the Scirocco's introduction.